chef-boneyard/private-chef-administration/source/administration.rst

 Administration
 ##############

+ATTN: Chef 12 is the  new Chef server!
+Please see the documentation at http://docs.getchef.com/server/.

+ATTN: The documentation for Private Chef has been moved to https://github.com/opscode/chef-docs and is published to http://docs.opscode.com/release/private_chef/index.html.
+This content is no longer actively maintained.

 This section will guide you through the most common administrative tasks associated with Private Chef.

 -  :doc:`private-chef-ctl </administration/private_chef_ctl>` :command:`private-chef-ctl` provides a CLI for controlling Private Chef.